-Cotton is one of the most absorbent materials.
+Cotton is one of the most absorbent materials on the planet.

-Here’s how cotton works and how cotton can be dangerously ineffective.
+Here’s how cotton works and how cotton can be dangerously ineffective in certain situations.

 Cotton’s Absorbent QualitiesCotton fibers are extremely absorbent.
 According to ScienceDirect, cotton can carry to up to 27 times its weight in water.

-Why is this the case?
-It all comes down to science, according to the website How Stuff Works.
-The basic molecular structure of cotton is perfectly attuned to collecting moisture.
-Water, of course, is made up of two hydrogen atoms and one oxygen atom.
-That oxygen atom loves to attract electrons, which gives it a negative charge.
+Why is this?
+The basic molecular structure of cotton is perfectly attuned to collecting and retaining moisture.
+Water (H2O) is made up of two hydrogen atoms and one oxygen atom.
+The oxygen atom loves to attract electrons, which gives it a negative charge.
 Those hydrogen atoms, however, are positively charged.
-This makes the water molecule a dipole, which operates sort of like a magnet, clinging to any oppositely charged molecules that come near by.
+This makes the water molecule a dipole, which operates sort of like a magnet, clinging to any oppositely charged molecules that come nearby.

 Cotton, you guessed it, is one of those oppositely charged molecules.
 The oxygen-hydrogen groups that line the edge of cotton’s long cellulose molecule attract water, sucking it right up into its fibers.
-For this reason, cotton is considered a hydrophilic material.
-It can’t help it- it’s always going to attract and hold on to whatever water it can, up to its enormous capacity.
+For this reason, cotton is considered a hydrophilic material, and it's going to attract and hold on to whatever water it can, up to its enormous capacity.

 Cotton KillsHikers and backpackers have a saying: cotton kills.
 When you’re faced with a survival situation, cotton can often mean the difference between life and death.